enoshima-memo-team/plamemo-vn-scripts/README.md

 deactivate
 ```

-> We are working on a better way to install and run the tools, like a .exe installer or similar, maybe in the [Releases](https://github.com/enoshima-memo-team/plamemo-vn-scripts/releases) section.
+> We are working on a better way to install and run the tools, like using executables files or.
+Maybe we'll be putting some builds in the [Releases](https://github.com/enoshima-memo-team/plamemo-vn-scripts/releases) section.
 For now, you can use the above commands to install and run the tools locally.

 > If you need to download python or git, you can find them here:
 > - [Python](https://www.python.org/downloads/)